vanheeringen-lab/learnr.proto/README.md

 $ chmod -R 755 /path/to/learnr.proto/renv/library/R-3.6/x86_64-pc-linux-gnu
 ```

 (Re)generate the .html files for each tutorial (only the owner of the renv library can).
-Delete old .html files in the tutorial folders, and run each For instance by running each (`learnr.dashboard::start_tutorial('fg1')`).
-Finally, install these .html files with `learnr.dashboard:::.setup_dev_proto("/path/to/learnr.proto/renv/library/R-3.6/x86_64-pc-linux-gnu")`
+Delete old .html files in the renv library tutorial folders and run each, for instance by running (`learnr.dashboard::start_tutorial('fg1')`).